A Common Structure in PBW Bases of the Nilpotent Subalgebra of $U_q(\mathfrak{g})$ and Quantized Algebra of Functions: Introduction

-and obtains the transition coefficient $\gamma^A_B$ uniquely.
-We have suppressed its dependence on ${\bf i}, {\bf j}$ in the notation.
+and obtains the transition coef\/f\/icient $\gamma^A_B$ uniquely.
+We have suppressed its dependence on ${\bf i}$, ${\bf j}$ in the notation.
 Many remarkable properties are known for $\gamma^A_B$ including the fact $\gamma^A_B \in \Z[q]$.
-See \cite[Prop.2.3]{L} for example.
+See \cite[Proposition~2.3]{L} for example.

-In this paper we show that the transition coefficients $\gamma=(\gamma^A_B)$ coincide with the matrix elements of the intertwiner between the irreducible $A_q(\geh)$-modules labeled by two different reduced expressions of the longest element of the Weyl group of $\geh$.
+In this paper we show that the transition coef\/f\/icients $\gamma=(\gamma^A_B)$ coincide with the matrix elements of the intertwiner between the irreducible $A_q(\geh)$-modules labeled by two dif\/ferent reduced expressions of the longest element of the Weyl group of $\geh$.
 Here $A_q(\geh)$ denotes the quantized algebra of functions associated with $\geh$.
 It is a Hopf subalgebra of the dual $U_q(\geh)^\ast$ which has been studied from a variety of aspects.
 See \cite{D86,Kas93,NYM,RTF,So1,So2,VS} for example.
-Let us briefly recall the most relevant result to the present paper due to Vaksman and Soibelman \cite{So1,So2,VS}.
+Let us brief\/ly recall the most relevant result to the present paper due to Vaksman and Soibelman \cite{So1,So2,VS}.
 To each reduced expression of a (not necessarily longest) element $w = s_{i_1}\cdots s_{i_r} \in W$, one can associate an irreducible representation $\pi_{\bf i}$ labeled by ${\bf i}=(i_1,\ldots, i_r)$ having the form

 where each component $\pi_i: A_q(\geh) \rightarrow \mathrm{End}(\mathcal{F}_{q_i})$ is the {\em fundamental representation} of $A_q(\geh)$ on the $q$-oscillator Fock space $\mathcal{F}_{q_i} = \bigoplus_{m\ge 0}\C(q)|m\rangle$.
-See Section \ref{a:ss:gr}.
+See Section~\ref{a:ss:gr}.
 The two irreducible representations $\pi_{\bf i}$ and $\pi_{\bf j}$ with ${\bf j}=(j_1,\ldots, j_r)$ are isomorphic if $s_{i_1}\cdots s_{i_r}=s_{j_1}\cdots s_{j_r} \in W$ are reduced expressions (Theorem \ref{a:th:so}).
 Thus one has the intertwiner $\Phi = \Phi_{{\bf i}, {\bf j}}: \mathcal{F}_{q_{i_1}}\otimes \cdots \otimes \mathcal{F}_{q_{i_r}} \rightarrow \mathcal{F}_{q_{j_1}}\otimes \cdots \otimes \mathcal{F}_{q_{j_r}}$ characterized by